_________________________________________________________

 (right) Isn't this great?
 It's our fig tree!
 I'd never seen a real life fig tree before until we moved into our house.
 Even then, I didn't even know we had it until D told me.
 I plan to harvest the figs when they're ready and make fig preserves for my Dad.
 He remembers his grandma making fig preserves for him when he was a kid and I'd love to recreate that memory.

 Just like any 1980s house, there are things about this home that I'd love to fix that are just out of our budget range.
 Every house in our neighborhood has vinyl windows.
 I never understood why people didn't just replace their windows!
 Then we got a quote.
 Yeah, it would be roughly the equivalent of taking on another car payment.
 Over $10,000.
 No, thanks.
 We'll keep our crusy old vinyl windows for now.
 And our crusty old kitchen.
 Someday we'll redo both of those things - I will bask in the day, I promise you.
 Let me show you why I went into that spiel.
 In this picture you can see our windows and, if you look in the garden window on the top deck, you will see a flourescent light fixture.
 Lovely.
-D is going to replace that with canister lighting but it seems that every home improvement project hinges on another project being completed which hinges on finding room in the budget.
+D is going to replace that with canister lighting but it seems that every home improvement project hinges on another project being completed which hinges on fin

 See all of my daisies?
 I actually didn't just let most of them die this year.
 I picked several and gave them in bouquets or put them in a vase on our dining room table.
 They were beautiful and I can't wait until they come back again next year.